9 affordable street food markets that every traveler in London should try.

 8. Maltby Street Market

-Here you can find interesting dishes like a fluffy waffle topped with yogurt and figs or a vegetarian scotch egg made from lentils.
+Here you can find delicious homemade desserts as well as interesting dishes like a fluffy waffle topped with yogurt and figs or a vegetarian scotch egg made from lentils.

 9. Southbank Centre Food Market

-Though London offers many more than just nine street markets, these ones do a great job of showcasing high quality foods for great prices, and they are all easily accessible from central London through public transport.
+Though London offers many more than just these nine street markets, these ones do a great job of showcasing high-quality foods for great prices, and they are all easily accessible from central London through public transport.